 be in any form that is agreed between the Buyer and the Supplier.

-The Goods are supplied under the terms of this Contract.
-Any Supplier terms and conditions stated in its sales order form, delivery receipt, e-procurement system or elsewhere do not apply.
+No other terms: The Goods are supplied under the terms of this Contract.
+Any Supplier terms and conditions do not apply.

-Buyer's obligations

-The Buyer must pay the Supplier the Charges for the Goods as long as the Supplier has delivered Goods and invoiced the Buyer, all in accordance with this Contract.
+Buyer’s obligations: The Buyer must pay the Supplier the Charges for the Goods in accordance with this Contract.

-Supplier's obligations
+Supplier obligations: The Supplier must:

-The Supplier must supply goods which meet the Description of Goods in Schedule 1, the requirements of this Contract, and which are supplied in accordance with orders from the Buyer.
+supply Goods in accordance with this Contract and the orders from the Buyer

-The Supplier must deliver the Goods to the Delivery Address stated in Schedule 1, or such other address the Buyer specifies, on time, and for the Charges.
-It is essential that Goods are delivered on time.
+deliver the Goods to the Delivery Address, on time (which is essential)

-The Supplier must notify the Buyer immediately in writing if the Supplier becomes aware of any actual or possible delay in delivery of the Goods.
+notify the Buyer immediately in writing if the Supplier becomes aware of any actual or possible delay in delivery of the Goods, and

+comply with the Supplier Code of Conduct issued by the Procurement Functional Leader (see www.procurement.govt.nz) and any other relevant codes of conduct listed in Schedule 1 or notified by the Buyer to the Supplier from time to time.

-If a warranty or maintenance obligation (including a warranty from a manufacturer) applies in relation to the Goods or any items incorporated into or supplied with the Goods, the Supplier must ensure that the benefit of the warranty or obligation is passed on to the Buyer.
+Warranties, maintenance: The Supplier must ensure that the Buyer is passed the benefit of any warranty or maintenance obligation (including a warranty from a manufacturer or any other person) that applies in relation to the Goods or any part of the Goods.

-Goods must satisfy criteria

-The Goods must:
+Goods must satisfy criteria: The Goods must:

 be of merchantable quality and free from defects in design, materials or construction